bleedx-93/Camus/README.md

-[Notice] When you trying to test the tool remember to move the mouse cursor otherwise it would be terminated.
+[Notice] When you trying to test the tool remember to move the mouse cursor.If withing 5 seconds to mouse cursor didn't move the program would terminates itself.